OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 In addition to these constraints, only one instance each of the `OnMessageSend` and `OnAppointmentSend` event can be declared in the manifest.
 If you require multiple `OnMessageSend` or `OnAppointmentSend` events, you must declare each one in a separate add-in.

-While you can change the Smart Alerts dialog message and **Don't Send** button to suit your add-in scenario through the `event.completed` method, the following can't be customized.
+While you can change the Smart Alerts dialog message and **Don't Send** button to suit your add-in scenario, the following can't be customized.

 - The dialog's title bar.
 Your add-in's name is always displayed there.
 - The message's format.
 For example, you can't change the text's font size and color or insert a bulleted list.
-- Event-based activation processing and progress information dialogs.
+- Dialogs that provide information on event processing and progress.
 For example, the text and options that appear in the timeout and long-running operation dialogs can't be changed.

 If you customize the **Don't Send** button in the dialog, you can only assign a task pane command to it.
 Function commands aren't supported.
-If you select a **Don't Send** button with an assigned function command, it will ignore the command and will proceed with cancelling the send operation and closing the dialog.
+If you select a **Don't Send** button with an assigned function command, the command is ignored and the add-in cancels the send operation and closes the dialog.
 When this occurs, no error is shown or logged.
 For guidance on the types of add-in commands, see [Types of add-in commands](../design/add-in-commands.md#types-of-add-in-commands).

 ## Differences between Smart Alerts and the on-send feature